Reecepbcups/sshclient/README.md

 # sshclient
-Application to make scaling ssh connections easier for many machines
+Application to make scaling ssh connections easier for many machines **LINUX ONLY**

 # Setup
 - Clone Repo / Copy code to a python file